 What Is a Sourcing Agent?

 A sourcing agent is a professional that assists businesses in finding specific products or product manufacturers.
-They can also help you navigate the buying process or be an intermediary for any other services that you may seek from a product manufacturer/supplier.
+They streamline the procurement process by conducting research, price negotiations, quality inspections, and other essential logistics.

 Some sourcing agents work alone or in partnership with one or two other agents.
 However, most sourcing agents come together to form a sourcing company where they can: